251027-Java/fantasy/notes.md

 --- include a wireframe for the frontend
 --- include the ERD for your database
 --- include endpoint documentation for your API

+pipeline for login
+- make sleeper request with username
+- make sleeper request with obtained userId
+- make sleeper request with userId to get leagues
+- convert response to db format (dto)
+- persist to database
+- return response to as json to endpoint

+TODO: add foreign key relationships in table